hitodama/elfldr/README.md

 	target=ps4-bin		// (default) build as bin for the PS4
-		keepelf=true	// keeps elf before converting it to bin (for debug purposes) threading=true		// sets loader default to run elfs threaded (ignored in file mode) (ldr=bin			// build loader to accept binaries instead of elfs - best not used)
+		keepelf=true	// keeps elf before converting it to bin (for debug purposes) threading=true		// sets loader default to run elfs threaded (ignored in file mode) stdio=wait|lazy|none // sets default std io redirect mode (lazy is a "may" option), can be combined with debug (ldr=bin			// build loader to accept binaries instead of elfs - best not used)
 ```
 ###Commandline (x86-64) Arguments